 All managers/players must not cross the line where winning is more important than playing.
 An opposing manager may, at any time, have the right to

 question a players age and get their name.
 During registration, all players must attest to their correct age.
 A player must be 30 years of age by

 December 31 of the year in which the season is played.
 All players must attest to their correct age by providing the Board of Directors approved

 documentation for verification of their age.
 If an under-30 player is detected, penalties including, but not limited to long-term suspension to the individual

 and any member who willfully assisted, had knowledge of the deception, knowingly fails to disclose the existence of any inaccuracies will be decided by the

 Board of Directors subject to recommendations from a designated committee.

-All draft applications shall be reviewed during the season by the Board and/or such appropriate Committee.
-If the Board and/or such Committee determine that
+applications shall be reviewed during the season by the Board and/or such appropriate Committee.
+If the Board and/or such Committee determine that any

-any drafted individual fails to properly complete his draft card, whether intentional, inadvertent, by mistake or otherwise, such individual shall be suspended for a
+drafted individual fails to properly complete his draft card, whether intentional, inadvertent, by mistake or otherwise, such individual shall be

 the following years draft.